Best swimming watches for tracking your pool and open-water swim sessions in 2026

 - High price-tag

-Positively, it recognises swim styles beyond front crawl, which will be a boon for triathletes who favour breaststroke, though this doesn’t transcend to open water.
-That said, GPS is impressive when swimming outdoors.
+Positively, it recognises swim styles beyond front crawl, which will be a boon for triathletes who favour breaststroke.
+This doesn’t transfer to open water, but its GPS is impressive when swimming outdoors.

 You can also measure your skin temperature, which is useful in the heat; gauge sleep; see strain of workout; plan your fuelling; and a whole myriad other useful features.